 - A light coating is enough

-- Required less temperature and pressure for fusing
+- Requires lower temperature and pressure for fusing

-- Not dry cleanable but soft wash can be applied
+- Not dry cleanable but a soft wash can be applied

 Methods of Resin Coating